U.S. Visas

 Available

-Document Name: Marriage Certificate
+Document Name: Marriage Certificate.

-Issuing Authority: Ministry of Justice
+Issuing Authority: Ministry of Justice of the Republic of Tajikistan.

-Special Seal(s) / Color / Format: Red, hard cover
+Special Seal(s) / Color / Format: Red, hard cover booklet.

-Issuing Authority Personnel Title: Ministry of Justice
+Issuing Authority Personnel Title: Head of the Civil Registry Office (ZAGS).

 Registration Criteria: The marriage should take place within one month after the application is submitted.

-Procedure for Obtaining: Applications should be submitted in person at the Public Service Centers.
-Documents needed are the following: Application, national identity documents for both parties, and proof of fee payment.
-There is a residency requirement of 12 months for foreigners in Tajikistan before they can marry.
-Foreign citizens also need to provide: a certificate on marriageability, a valid visa and registration in the country, and sign a marriage contract.
+Procedure for Obtaining: Applicants must submit their applications in-person at local Civil Registry Offices.
+They need to provide an application form, national identity documents for both parties, medical certificate for both parties and proof of fee payment.
+Foreigners must meet a 12-month residency requirement before they can marry a Tajik citizen.
+Foreign citizens also need to provide a certificate proving they are legally able to marry, a valid visa and registration in Tajikistan, and a signed marriage contract.

 Divorce Certificates